The IAS Visa Wizard is the easy way to find the correct visa for you

 As part of our service, we will also produce a Letter of Representation.
 This letter details the merits of your case, references your supporting documentation and cites relevant UK law.
 We will also perform a full document check and ensure that your Student Visitor Visa application is completed to the highest standard.

-Contact us for more information about your specific queries or application for a Short-Term Study Visa.
+Contact us on 0333 363 8577 or make an enquiry online for more information about your specific queries or application for a Short-Term Study Visa.

 To apply for this visa category you must: